Exploring investor behavior in Bitcoin: a study of the disposition effect: Analysis and Results

 \section{Analysis and Results}

-After having described our method in the last section, we now concentrate on answering our guiding research question, which is: \emph{Do investors in cryptocurrencies like Bitcoin display a tendency to hold on to losing positions for far too long and sell out their winning positions too soon}?
-If this is the case, the disposition effect is also prevalent in cryptocurrency markets and we can infer that Bitcoin traders act irrationally.
+\emph{Do investors in atypical cryptoasset markets tend to sell their winning positions more frequently than their losing positions?}?
+If this is the case, the disposition effect is also prevalent in cryptoasset markets, and we can assume that Bitcoin traders act irrational, just like in traditional markets.

-Before going into the details of our hypothesis test, we explore, in Figure~\ref{fig:ValSumTxCntOverTime}, how Bitcoin sell transactions evolved over time in relation to the Bitcoin price.
-We can observe that before the general Bitcoin publicity-boom was starting in 2016 and taking off in 2017, the sold amount of Satoshis peaked in November 2015 with 202.243T at a BTC average price of 356.6 USD, the amount was transferred in a total number of 365.89k sell transactions indicated by the yellow bar plot in the second row.
-In the main boom year 2017 the transaction count significantly increased right to the end of December 2017 peaking at 1.4M transactions and 85.459T Satoshis transferred at a price point of 14.9k USD, flattening out significantly in January 2018 indicating decrease of investors interests and a tendency to withdraw after the price decline.
+Before going into the details of our hypothesis test, we explore, in Figure~\ref{fig:ValSumTxCntOverTime}, how Bitcoin sell transactions evolved with the Bitcoin price.
+We can observe that before the general Bitcoin publicity boom started in 2016 and took off in 2017, the sold amount of Satoshis peaked in November 2015 with \num{2.04e+14} (2,043,513.89 BTC) at a BTC average price of 356.6 USD.
+The amount was transferred in a total number of 370,693k sell transactions.
+In the boom year 2017, the transaction count significantly increased right to the end of December 2017, peaking at 1.47M transactions and \num{9.21e+13} Satoshis (921,237.07 BTC) transferred at a price point of 14.9k USD, flattening out significantly in January 2018, indicating a decrease of investors interests and a tendency to withdraw after the price decline.
+We also see a steep price increase again in March 2019 and a more extreme price increase starting in July 2020, with consecutive new record highs each month till April 2021.
+This upward period is followed by a steep price drop in May 2021 while again recovering in August 2021.
+This drop could be explained by the uncertainty induced by the Covid pandemic, as investors seem to be seeking alternative investment opportunities and are more open to considering cryptoassets in their portfolios.

-We will now investigate these observations in more detail: as a starting point, in Section~\ref{subseq:Sumstat}, we explore computed gains realised (GR) and losses realised (LR) and investigate the relations between and distributions of these values.
-Then, in Section~\ref{subseq:DispEffectInAtypicalMarkets}, we present the results of our hypothesis tests and illustrate how the disposition effect evolved over time in Section~\ref{sec:results_longitudinal}.